buhrmi/buhrmi/README.md

 You have reached the GitHub profile of buhrmi, a web developer person thingy.

 Here is my [Twitch channel](https://twitch.tv/buhrmitv).
 Currently inactive.
-But here is a message to both my followers: Stay tuned, I'll be back.
+But read this message to both my followers: Stay tuned, I'll be back.

 ## Current projects